Insights

 At the same time, in many organisations, multi-functional teams often work in silos.
 This often leads to missed opportunities to generate the best possible evidence and make informed decisions, which can ultimately determine whether a development project succeeds or falters.
 It’s all too easy for the project leaders to slip into the trap of focusing on apparent progress rather than addressing underlying risks.

-With more than 35 years of medical device development experience, we’ve developed strategies to keep everyone focused on the right outcomes at every stage.
+With more than 35 years of medical device design and development experience, we’ve developed strategies to keep everyone focused on the right outcomes at every stage.
 By adopting a mindset that values strategic thinking over immediate gains, teams can avoid costly setbacks and achieve better outcomes in the long run.

 In this brief guide, we’ll explore the common pitfalls along with tips to avoid them.